pippim/pippim.github.io/programs/tim-ta.md

 upload process.
 An existing project from the {{ site.title }} Website will be imported.

-Hover over line below and select ***Copy*** button that appears:
+Hover over line below and select the ***Copy*** button:

 ```
 https://github.com/pippim/pippim.github.io/blob/main/assets/json/tim-ta-work-out-1.json
 ```

+In the next section, the copied text will be pasted into your Web Browser.

-## Sample Tim-ta work-out-1.json from GitHub
+## Sample Tim-ta `work-out-1.json` Projects from GitHub

-Open a new browser window, *right-click* in the address bar and select ***Paste and Go*** or select ***Paste*** and press
+Open a new Browser Tab then, *right-click* in the address bar and select ***Paste and Go*** or select ***Paste*** and press
 <kbd> Enter </kbd>.
 The screen below will appear: